CloudCannon/base-jekyll-template/_posts/2018-11-25-offline-mode.md

 description:
 type: Document
 ---

-Yup.
-WaniKani is a web-based application, so you'll need an active internet connection to use it.
-Sorry, no offline mode.
+You need to have an internet connection to use WaniKani.

+WaniKani is a web-based application that relies heavily on pinging the server each time you complete a lesson or review, so that your [SRS](#) times are accurate.

+There is currently no offline mode.